LitSignal/site-policy/Policies/github-privacy-statement.md

 We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
 You have a lot of control over how your email address is used and shared on and through GitHub.
 You may manage your communication preferences in your [user profile](https://github.com/settings/emails).

-If you would like your email to remain private, even when you’re commenting on public repositories, you can [create a private email address in your user profile](https://github.com/settings/emails).
-You can also [update your local Git configuration to use your private email address](/articles/keeping-your-email-address-private/).
+If you would like your email to remain private, even when you’re commenting on public modules, you can [create a private email address in your user profile](https://github.com/settings/emails).
 This will not change how we contact you, but it will affect how others see you.

-Depending on your email settings, GitHub may occasionally send notification emails about changes in a repository you’re watching, new features, requests for feedback, important policy changes, or offer customer support.
+Depending on your email settings, GitHub may occasionally send notification emails about changes in a module you’re watching, new features, requests for feedback, important policy changes, or offer customer support.
 We also send marketing emails, but only with your consent.
 There's an unsubscribe link located at the bottom of each of the emails we send you.

-Our emails might contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
-We use this pixel tag to make our email more effective for you and to make sure we’re not sending you unwanted email.
-If you prefer not to receive pixel tags, please opt out of marketing emails.

 ### Changes to our Privacy Statement
 Although most changes are likely to be minor, GitHub may change our Privacy Statement from time to time.
 We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the email address specified in your GitHub primary account.
 For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check this page frequently.